High-speed rail in Portugal

+The Alfa Pendular network, with top speeds of 220 km/h (135 mph) connects much of Portugal.
 In February 2009, the government of Portugal announced plans to build a high-speed rail line from Lisbon to Madrid; this plan was cancelled in March 2012 amidst a bailout programme of financial assistance to the Portuguese Republic.
 The project was valued at €7.8 billion and the government had claimed it would create 100,000 jobs.
 The line would link to Spain's Southwest Corridor.

 In October 2020, the Portuguese government proposed a 75 minute rail link between the cities of Lisbon and Porto and a 55 minute rail link between Porto and Vigo (Spain).
 These new links will connect with the current railway system in Leiria, Coimbra, Aveiro and Braga (besides the already mentioned cities), diminishing travel times overall in the country.

 Current operations

 Since the late 1990s Comboios de Portugal (CP) has run the Alfa Pendular service, connecting Portugal's mainland from the north border to the Algarve at a speed of up to 220 km/h (in specific sections), which reduced the travel time between Porto and Lisbon by approximately 30 minutes.

 The service is operated using 10 Italian-designed Pendolino tilting trains.
 Based on the Italian ETR 480, trains were assembled in Portugal at the former SOREFAME/Adtranz plant in Amadora.
 Fiat Ferroviaria was the main contractor, with Siemens AG and ADtranz as subcontractors.

 In addition to these high-speed trains, CP InterCity "corail" coaches have been upgraded to 200 km/h running.
 These are hauled by CP 5600 locomotives (identical to the Spanish RENFE Class 252).
 These "corail" coaches are based on French SNCF Corail cars but their carbody is made out of stainless steel, manufactured at the SOREFAME plant.